CenturyLiu/Carla-GUI/Docs/freeway_backend_api.md

    main function for starting the simulation.

     - `spectator_mode` : string, optional
-What view mode will be used inside the simulation, valid value is "first_person" (i.e. spectator will be fixed at 10 meters after the last full-path vehicle), "human_driving" (spectator will be put at the position of the human driver).
+What view mode will be used inside the simulation, valid value is "first_person" (i.e. spectator will be fixed at 10 meters after the ego vehicle), "human_driving" (spectator will be put at the position of the human driver).
 The default value is None, i.e. the spectator will not follow the vehicle.

     - `allow_collision` : bool, optional
 whether collision is allowed in during simulation.
 The default value is True. <font color="#ff0000">**This method is not stable.
 There's no guarantee that vehicle will not collide if this value is set to be False** </font>